zaladmander/Paint-App/README.md

 - As a user, I want to open the application and reload automatically all of my created brushes in their respective pencilcases

+- As a user, I want to be able to remove all saved data by choice like a factory reset